I've had this recipe for so long I don't remember where I got it. Sometimes, old-fashioned recipes are the best. This is one of them.

-I never claimed that I was an artist.
-I mentioned in my profile that I learned to cook and bake in from my mother and other relatives.
-I also read a lot of cookbooks and watch the cooking shows because I do want to learn more about cooking and baking.
-But, I am old school at best.
+I learned to cook and bake from my mother and other relatives.
+I also read a lot of cookbooks and watch the cooking shows because I want to learn more about cooking and baking.
+But, I am old-school at best.

 - thin cookie = crisp cookie